inaimathi/clj-turing-test/README.md

 # clj-turing-test

-A Clojure library designed to ... well, that part is up to you.
+A dumb web game intender to explore the OpenAI API

 ## Usage